The64thGamer/cheeseepedia/content/wiki/january-2005-show.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-***January 2005 Show*** is the first show produced in 2005.
+***January 2005 Show*** was the first show released in 2005.
 This show was used to promote CEC's Winter 1-derland event.

 ## Show List: